ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 .. todo:: Information needed

 The CMEPS mediator writes general information about the run-time configuration to the file *mediator.log* in the model run directory.
-In addition, the CMEPS mediator can be configured to write history files for the purposes of examining the field exchanges at various points in the model run sequence.
+Optionally, the CMEPS mediator can be configured to write history files for the purposes of examining the field exchanges at various points in the model run sequence.

 ==============================================================
 Additional Information about the FMS Diagnostic Manager
 ==============================================================

 The FMS (Flexible Modeling System) diagnostic manager (``FMS/diag_manager``) manages the output for the ATM and, if present, the MOM6 component in the UFS Weather Model.
 It is configured using the *diag_table* file.
 Data can be written at any number of sampling and/or averaging intervals specified at run-time.
 More information about the FMS diagnostic manager can be found at: https://data1.gfdl.noaa.gov/summer-school/Lectures/July16/03_Seth1_DiagManager.pdf